yvvki/bunup/CONTRIBUTING.md

 ## Performance Considerations

-Bunup focuses on performance.
+Bunup focuses on speed.
 When contributing:

 - Consider the performance impact of your changes
 - Include benchmark results for performance-related changes